HOW CAN I TELL IF MY BABY IS GETTING ENOUGH MILK?

-Most breastfeeding issues can be solved more easily if they are addressed sooner rather than later.
+Most breastfeeding issues, including low supply, can be solved more easily if they are addressed sooner rather than later.
 Even if you are unsure whether or not there is a problem, talking to a La Leche League Leader or lactation consultant will be helpful.
 You can achieve great peace of mind knowing that things are indeed going well, or, if they are not, you can get help to improve breastfeeding for you and your baby.

 If you are worried your baby isn’t getting enough milk, consider hand expressing your milk.
 You can feed the expressed milk by teaspoon, cup or directly into his mouth.

 If your baby is showing signs of not getting enough milk, please do not hesitate to seek help from a lactation peer or professional and also your baby’s health care provider.
 Remember, you are the expert on your baby.
 If something doesn’t seem right, trust your intuition and reach out for help.

 The physical act of breastfeeding is more than the quantity of milk that is supplied, as you will find when you hold your baby in your arms.
 Breastfeeding is warmth, nutrition, and love all rolled into one.
 Understanding and appreciating the signs of knowing when your baby is getting enough to eat is the one of the most important things you can learn.
 If you have any concerns regarding your baby, they should be addressed with your health care provider.